-Any other adjustments affecting the calculation of I.R.C.
+Any other adjustments that affect the calculation of I.R.C.
 Section 63 loss year taxable income on Part I of the net operating loss schedule must be fully explained.
 Not-for-profit organizations begin with I.R.C.
 Section 511 (taxable income) from federal Form 990T without regard to a federal net operating loss deduction.

-PART II - Election to Waive the Two-Year Carryback of a Net Operating Loss Deduction
+PART II - Election to Forgo the Three-Year Carryback of a Net Operating Loss Deduction